johannesbuchholz/lurker/install-on-raspberry-pi.md

 ## Prepare lurker configuration

-Use the directory `lurker/` from this repository as a starting point and create a directory on an usb stick in the following form
+Use the directory `lurker/` from this repository as a starting point and create a directory on some portable media device in the following form
 ```
 lurker
 ├── actions